 The Company, in an effort to manage its natural gas commodity price risk exposures related to certain contracts, utilizes derivative financial instruments.
 The Company, from time to time, enters into natural gas futures contracts that are over-the-counter swap transactions that convert its index-based gas supply arrangements to fixed price arrangements.
 The Company accounts for its derivative instruments in accordance with the authoritative guidance for derivative instruments and hedging activities, which requires the recognition of all derivatives as either assets or liabilities in the consolidated balance sheet and the measurement of those instruments at fair value.
 Historically, through June 30, 2008, the Company's derivative instruments have not qualified for hedge accounting under the authoritative guidance.
-On and after July 1, 2008, the Company entered into futures contracts at December 31, 3009 are being accounted for as cash flow hedges under the authoritative guidance and are being used to mitigate the Company's exposure to changes in the price of natural gas and not for speculative purposes.
+On and after July 1, 2008, the Company entered into futures contracts that did qualify for hedge accounting.
+The Company's futures contracts at December 31, 3009 are being accounted for as cash flow hedges under the authoritative guidance and are being used to mitigate the Company's exposure to changes in the price of natural gas and not for speculative purposes.
 At December 31, 2009, all of the Company's futures contracts qualified for hedge accounting.